mgomezdev1/foundry-utils/README.md

 A collection of utilities for creating Foundry assets programmatically

+## Setup

+In order to use these scripts, you will need to set up your environment.

+It is recommended that you create a virtual environment for this purpose with [venv](https://docs.python.org/3/library/venv.html).
+You can then install the necessary packages with `pip install -r requirements.txt`.

 ## Stitchings

 To run the stitching tool, create the appropriate configuration,